Sami Game Jam 2018

 One day it was one village.
 The next day it was two.
 Divided between a King and a Tzar.
 In the years to come the villagers paid their taxes not to one, but to three countries.

 The nation has no borders, but countries do.
-The Sami were divided by the four states of Russia, Finland, Norway and Sweden.
-But still there is one united Samiland, Sápmi.
+The Saami were divided by the four states of Russia, Finland, Norway and Sweden.
+But still there is one united Saamiland, Sápmi.

 3. Cross-Generational Stories